Ron Fellows (American football)

-Ronald Lee Fellows (born November 7, 1957) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Raiders.
-He played college football at the University of Missouri.
+Ronald Lee Fellows (born November 7, 1957) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Raiders.
+He played college football for the Missouri Tigers.

 Early life

 Fellows attended Washington High School, where he lettered in football, track and basketball.
 In football, he was a two-way player, as a running back and safety.
 He helped his team win the Northern Indiana Conference championship in 1975 and 1976.
 As a senior, he received South Bend Tribune Offensive Player of the Year and All-State offensive/defensive back honors.

 He was named All-Conference in track and basketball.
 In 1977, he won the IHSAA 120 yards high hurdles state championship.

 In 2014, he was inducted into the Indiana Football Hall of Fame.

 College career

 Fellows moved on to Butler Community College, where he played as a cornerback for two seasons.
 He also ran the hurdles.

 He transferred to the University of Missouri after his sophomore season.
 As a junior, midway through the 1979 season, he was converted into a wide receiver, posting 4 receptions for 44 yards and no touchdowns.

 As a senior, he led the Big Eight Conference in receiving with 587 yards on 33 receptions (led the team), while also catching 4 touchdowns (led the team).